-The most widespread conditions affecting those 65 and older include arthritis, heart disease, stroke, cancer, pneumonia and the flu.
+The most widespread health conditions affecting those 65 and older include arthritis, heart disease, stroke, cancer, pneumonia and the flu.
 Accidents, especially falls that result in hip fractures, are also unfortunately common in the elderly.

-- Heart conditions (hypertension, vascular disease, congestive heart failure, high blood pressure and coronary artery disease)
+- Cardiovascular conditions (hypertension, heart disease, congestive heart failure, high blood pressure and coronary artery disease)

 - Incontinence (urinary and bowel)

-- Frequent falls, which can lead to fractures
+- Frequent falls, which can lead to bone fractures

 - Parkinson’s disease